Judge sides with Pentagon and Amazon in cloud bidding case

 Amazon said in a statement that it "stands ready to support and serve" the Defense Department's mission.
 It has characterized Oracle's objections as meritless and its conflict claims as "tabloid sensationalism."

-In a court filing last month, Lt.
-Gen. Bradford Shwedo said further delays in the Oracle case would "hamper our critical efforts in AI" as the U.S. tries to maintain its advantage over adversaries who are "weaponizing their use of data."
+In a court filing last month, Air Force Lt.
+Gen. Bradford Shwedo, a chief information officer for the Joint Chiefs of Staff, said further delays in the Oracle case would "hamper our critical efforts in AI" as the U.S. tries to maintain its advantage over adversaries who are "weaponizing their use of data."
 Shwedo said JEDI's computing capabilities could help the U.S. analyze data collected from surveillance aircraft, predict when equipment needs maintenance and speed up communications if fiber and satellite connections go down.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.